-Fraud can be a devastating experience for victims and organisations alike, and according to the 2018 Report of the Nations on occupational fraud and abuse it costs businesses and government infrastructures over $7 billion in financial losses, fines and reputation.
-The report only takes into consideration asset misappropriation, corruption and financial statement fraud in the occupational area.
-If we take into account other types of fraudulent activities like certification, credential and identity fraud in healthcare, supply chain logistics, insurance, public sector, the military industry and so forth, the overall figure is expected to be much higher.
+Fraud can be a devastating experience for victims and organizations alike, and according to the 2018 Report of the Nations on occupational fraud and abuse it costs businesses and government infrastructures over $7 billion in financial losses, fines, and reputation.
+The report only takes into consideration asset misappropriation, corruption, and financial statement fraud in the occupational area.
+If we take into account other types of fraudulent activities like certification, credential, and identity fraud in healthcare, supply chain logistics, insurance, public sector, the military industry, and so forth, the overall figure is expected to be much higher.

 According to the “Global Forensic Data Analytics Survey 2018”, blockchain and distributed ledgers account for 32% of emerging technologies already or likely to be adopted in the future to face fraud risk issues in different areas showing how much “digital transformation and technological advancement offer opportunities for enhanced risk mitigation”.

 We mentioned in a previous blog post how the loss, damage, and falsification of documents in educational institutions is quite a common basis for litigation, which results in financial costs and wasted time.
 Up to date, tens of thousands of certificates have already been issued by the University of Nicosia via Block.co.
 Along with educational credentials, Block.co can help identify and manage risk assessment related to fraud issues in all industries from insurance, cybersecurity, copyrights, and intellectual property to healthcare and law enforcement sectors.

 Blockchain is by definition an anti-fraud tool and the solution offered provides a secure, reliable and immutable system that allows to contain fraud related costs and verify credential and all types of certification authenticity in no time.Blockchain used to combat fraud!
 Click To Tweet

 For more info, contact Block.co directly or email at firstname.lastname@example.org.